saucelabs/sauce-docs/docs/mobile-apps/automated-testing/espresso-xcuitest/virtual-devices.md

 ## Run Your Test

 6. In your command line window, execute the above commands and options.
 This will launch the Sauce Runner connection and begin running your test.

+Wait for the runner to upload both files and execute the tests on Sauce Labs emulator(s).
 Our emulators are capable of running Espresso jobs for up to three hours, however, a one-hour execution time is recommended.

 <details><summary><strong>Click here to view the example response</strong></summary>